Birch Trees: A Planting & Care Guide

 Seed Propagation

 River birch trees can be propagated from seeds, although this method requires patience and time.
-The seeds are tiny and need to be collected in late spring or early summer when the catkins (seed clusters) turn brown and release the seeds.
+The tiny seeds need to be collected in late spring or early summer when the catkins (seed clusters) turn brown and release the seeds.
 Here’s how to propagate river birch from seeds:

-2. Stratification: The seeds of river birch typically require a period of cold stratification to break dormancy.
+2. Stratification: River birch seeds typically require a period of cold stratification to break dormancy.
 This involves mixing the seeds with moist sand and storing them in a refrigerator for about 4-6 weeks.

 3. Sowing: Sow the stratified seeds on the surface of a well-draining seed starting mix and lightly cover with soil.
 Keep the soil moist but not waterlogged.